-Here are two of my unique situations with nonchangeable airline tickets:
+Here are two of my successful scenarios changing non-changeable airline tickets:

 By no means was I able to change all my non-changeable airline tickets to desirable itineraries.
 I am not even sure it has been more often than not.
 I can tell you that it is definitely not impossible.

-McCool Travel Tip: traveling light and being nice to airline agents significantly increases your chances to changing a non-changeable ticket.
+McCool Travel Tip: travel with only carryon baggage and be nice to airline agents will significantly increase your chances of changing your non-changeable airline ticket.

 Thank you for reading this travel tip article about non-changeable airline tickets.
 Best of luck with all your future travels and may you enjoy travel funness and happiness.